2014 Cadillac ELR

 Cadillac ELR Review

-Though reviewers say the new Cadillac ELR has stunning looks and exquisite cabin materials, they can’t get past the car’s lackluster performance.
+Though test drivers say the 2014 Cadillac ELR has stunning looks and exquisite cabin materials, they can’t get past the car’s lackluster performance.

 - "As a plug-in hybrid luxury coupe, the ELR is something unique in the market.
 And as pure automotive sculpture, it's utterly gorgeous.
 But it doesn't push the technological frontier forward or deliver the sheer driving joy that has made new Cadillacs such as the ATS and CTS so compelling.
 And that's frustrating." -- Car and Driver